 Super Soco CPx – from £3,599

 There are convenient touches like a reverse function, LED headlight and a USB charge point.
-And like an increasing number of electric mopeds, the battery can be recharged on or off the bike – Super Soco reckons a full charge takes 3.5 hours and the battery has a decent four-year warranty.
+As with an increasing number of electric mopeds, the battery can be recharged on or off the bike – Super Soco reckons a full charge takes 3.5 hours and the battery has an excellent four-year warranty.

 Rieju Nuuk – from £6,199

 Best described as a moped/motorcycle hybrid, the Nuuk has the lowish step-through and smallish wheels of a moped, but the exposed frame, inverted forks and 280mm front disc brake of a motorcycle.
 With the option of a big luggage box to replace the passenger seat. it's aimed at commercial fleets as much as private customers.

 It's made in Spain by Rieju, a long-established maker of small motorcycles.
 The Nuuk comes in 28mph moped or 70mph motorcycle form, the latter with a 10.5kW motor, and the standard claimed range is 70 miles or 50 miles respectively, although extra batteries can boost the the distance.